1. Home

 What is critical illness cover?

-Critical illness cover is a type of insurance that pays out a lump sum if you’re diagnosed with a critical illness or life-changing injury.
+Critical illness cover pays out a lump sum if you’re diagnosed with a critical illness or life-changing injury.
+It's an optional extra that you can add to your life insurance policy.

-People who receive critical illness payouts typically use them to:
+People who receive critical illness payouts typically put them towards:

-• Financially support their family if they’re unable to work
+• Financially supporting their family if they’re unable to work

-• make adaptations to their home if they’re disabled
+• Making adaptations to their home if they’re disabled

-• Pay for private healthcare if they don't have private medical insurance
+• Paying for private healthcare if they don't have private medical insurance

 What types of critical illness cover are there?